Online Exclusive

 the gulls white and gray

-James McCorkle is the author of several books of poetry, including the 2003 APR-Honickman First Book Award Evidences (Copper Canyon) and The Subtle Bodies, as well as the forthcoming In Time (both Etruscan Press).
+James McCorkle is the author of several books of poetry, including the 2003 APR-Honickman First Book Award Evidences (Copper Canyon), The Subtle Bodies, and In Time (both Etruscan Press).
 He teaches in the Africana Studies Program at Hobart and William Smith Colleges.